Rafts and Support

 The four sided arrow will move the object around the platform – also under this option is the ultra important ‘move to platform’ button make sure to click on this option.

-The rotation icon allows the object to be rotated to be oriented and printed in the most efficient way.
+The curved arrows allows the object to be rotated to be oriented and printed in the most efficient way.

 The bottom icon is for scaling the object.